-In instances where an Aboriginal and/or Torres Strait Islander client is already booked for an assessment with an assessment organisation, but a First Nations service has recently become available, it is recommended that the assessor continue the assessment as planned with the agreement of the client.
+In instances where an Aboriginal and/or Torres Strait Islander client is already booked for an assessment with an assessment organisation, but an Aboriginal and Torres Strait Islander service has recently become available, it is recommended that the assessor continue the assessment as planned with the agreement of the client.
 The client's condition needs to be taken into consideration; that their health condition and care needs would not be adversely impacted by a delay in assessment if they were to be referred to another organisation.